AustinCodingAcademy/full-stack-textbook/lessons/01LessonOne.md

 * Has Many Through ([hasManyThrough](https://laravel.com/docs/5.2/eloquent-relationships#has-many-through))

 ## Homework
 On http://ondras.zarovi.cz/sql/demo/ is a great tool for visualizing databases.
+[Here's a video](https://www.youtube.com/watch?v=hCQzJx9AKhU) tutorial on how to use it.

 [Here](https://gist.githubusercontent.com/mistakevin/7152054fcdf022e73e71/raw/3e58a4121da0e15c61bc879dabcf633fae3869f8/breddit.xml) is the database design we built in class.
 Click "Save/Load" in the table builder screen, then copy and paste that into the "Input/Out", then click "Load XML" to view.